GSA/digitalgov.gov/content/news/2022/10/2022-10-11-celebrating-hispanic-and-latinx-heritage-month-at-tts-an-intersection-of-identity-and-public-service.md

 At the U.S. General Services Administration (GSA), the Technology Transformation Services (TTS) mission is to design and deliver a digital government by, with, and for the public.
 TTS has several grassroots-led employee resource groups that create space to share things with one another outside of day-to-day project work, including one for Latinx employees.

+To advance and increase the understanding of [Latinx identity in design, tech, and government](https://digital.gov/2022/10/14/latinx-identity-in-design-tech-and-government/) as an inseparable part of American identity, we interviewed colleagues across TTS.
 We recently asked members of the TTS Latinx employee resource group to talk about identity and why they choose public service.

-To advance and increase the understanding of Latinx identity in design, tech, and government as an inseparable part of American identity, we interviewed colleagues across TTS.
 Keep reading to hear what they have to say.

 <hr width="75%">